byuiacm/GitDemo/README.md

 A tuitorial for beginner using git

 ## Configure your git
-1. git config --gloabl user.email "email"
+1. git config --global user.email "email"
 2. git config --global user.name "name"

 ## Steps to initialize v.1